-Noise is specified as a periodic and random distribution of frequencies covering a defined frequency range.
+Noise is specified as a periodic and random distribution of frequencies covering a band from DC to 10 MHz.
 Maximum allowed noise values given below are peak-to-peak measurements and apply at the drive power connector.

 +5v = 250 mV pp from 100 Hz to 20 MHz.